 Now here’s something rather quirky for you to own and drive.
 This 1955 Chevrolet 3100 Panel Van from the Chevy Task Force Series is up for sale.
 It’s apparently been owned by an outfit called King Turkey Farms & Hatchery of Princeton, Missouri, and is now up for sale.
-Appearing to be in utterly pristine condition, this could be your chance to own a classic Chevy truck with a difference – one that’s got its original business livery on it!
+This could be your chance to own a classic Chevy truck with a difference – one that’s got its original business livery on it!
 With its straight six engine, spacious cargo area and just under 36,000 miles on the odometer, this is truly a rare chance.
 Don’t miss it!

 Power comes from Chevrolet’s 235ci naturally aspirated inline-six, a durable and smooth-running engine that defined Chevrolet trucks of the era.
 Fuel is delivered through a factory-style single-barrel carburetor topped by an oil-bath air cleaner.
 The engine is paired with a three-speed manual transmission operated via column shift, sending power to the rear wheels.
 Manual steering, leaf spring suspension front and rear, and drum brakes at all four corners complete the mechanical package, delivering an authentic driving experience that closely mirrors 1955 factory specifications.